NxtCore/.github/profile/README.md

 # NxtCore Development Area
-Here we host our internal projects and also our public bot projects in the near future
+Here we host our internal projects and soon also our OSS AI Chat interface, [Oxidechat](https://github.com/NxtCore/OxideChat)